 Mission & Goals

-Our mission is to help stop sexual violence through consent education.
-By upsetting rape culture, and generating consent culture we will create a safe space for people across the world.
+Only With Consent is dedicated to stopping sexual violence through consent and health education.
+We exist to provide resources to young people so that they can make healthy choices.
 Our goals are to educate people of all ages about consent and encourage all people to take action.
 We are creating age-appropriate educational curriculum that can be used in schools across the country.
 This will open up dialogue around consent which is the first and most important step to create consent culture... / Read More

 check out our